MicrosoftDocs/entra-docs/docs/identity-platform/msal-shared-devices.md

 Lastly, we recommend you always perform a thorough security review process after adding shared device mode capability to your app.

-For details on how to modify your applications to support shared device mode, see the [Next steps](#next-steps) section at the end of this article.
+For details on how to modify your applications to support shared device mode, see the [Related content](#related-content) section at the end of this article.

 ### Deploy devices to frontline workers and turn on shared device mode